juligar/fxlms/README.md

-Filtered-x LMS algorithm simulation in Python
+Filtered-x LMS algorithm simulation in Python/
-Sample by sample
+Sample by sample/
-Instead of using np.convolve we are manually performing the convolutions for each transfer path.
+Instead of using np.convolve we are manually performing the convolutions for each transfer path/ Initialization Parameters:
-Initialization Parameters:
 N=4000
 L=10